Oakland Wrongful Death Attorney

 - A $3.3 million settlement in an airline crash wrongful death case

-Since 1959, clients from all walks of life have trusted us to represent them in some of the most devastating wrongful death claims in the Bay Area.
+Since 1959, clients from all walks of life have trusted us to represent them in some of the most devastating wrongful death suits in the Bay Area.
 Our peers respect us for our expertise and ethics, and opposing counsel understands our negotiating power.
+Our track record speaks for itself.
 If your loved one loses his or her life in a preventable incident, you can count on our team to use all of our resources to protect your right to compensation.

 Understanding Wrongful Death in Oakland